 I completed my 200-hour teacher training with Cathy Cesario of Spirit Tree Yoga & Healing Practices in May 2013, and was the teaching assistant for a second 200-hour teacher training between September 2014 and May 2015.
-In September 2018, I have started my 300-hour training experience with Linda Sparrowe, Jenn Thomas, and Usha Billotta through All That Matters.
-I teach mainly Hatha-style with a sprinkling of Vinyasa, and mediation and pranayama.
+In October 2019, I completed my 300-hour training experience with Linda Sparrowe, Jenn Thomas, and Usha Billotta of the Bhavana School of Yoga hosted at All That Matters.
+I offer mainly Hatha-style with a sprinkling of Vinyasa, and mediation and pranayama.
 My additional continuing learning has most heavily focused on anatomy, biomechanics, and the art of teaching with Ed Cardinal, Alex Crow, and Coral Brown.

 When I'm off the mat, you'd be likely to find me exploring a local farmer’s market, trying to get myself through bootcamp at IRCF, gardening in my vegetable “sanctuary”, cooking for friends, burrowed between the pages of a book, and, yes, at the beach…in any season.